MEET THE TEAM

 Equally at home at the organ, piano, harpsichord, and forte piano, he collaborates with both instrumentalists and singers as an accompanist, and as an ensemble and continuo player has worked with notable groups including The Royal Northern Sinfonia, Yorkshire Baroque Soloists, The Sixteen, London Mozart Players, and BBC Philharmonic live on BBC Radio 3.
 He has studied the organ with Andrew Reid, David Titterington, Ian Curror, Henry Fairs, and Robert Quinney, and harpsichord and forte piano with Peter Seymour.

-Since then Jo has worked as a busy freelance musician in Surrey and more recently in Norfolk.
-Before moving to Norfolk Jo founded youth choirs in Banstead, Southfields and Coulsdon, directed the Chandos Choir, and spent twenty years as Director of Music at a number of Surrey churches.
+In Surrey Joe founded youth choirs in Banstead, Southfields and Coulsdon, directed the Chandos Choir for ten years and spent 20 years as Director of Music at a number of Surrey churches.

 Michelle Marple Chair